 With all of these devices, what are we doing?
 According to a new study by Microsoft Advertising, consumers typically follow four multi-screening activities:

 · Quantum Journey: When consumers use two separate screens to accomplish a task.
-For example, whilst shopping, using your smartphone, you take a picture of a pair of shoes (or some other product) you see on offer and when you return home, using your tablet, you look up reviews about the shoes before purchasing.
+For example, while shopping, using your smartphone, you take a picture of a pair of shoes (or some other product) you see on sale and when you return home, using your tablet, you look up reviews about the shoes before purchasing.

 · Social Spider-Webbing: When consumers share content and connect with others across devices.
 For example, you beat your friend’s high score for a videogame on your console and use Twitter to brag about your score to friends.